Christmas in Ukraine

 The meal normally has 12 dishes which represent Jesus's 12 disciples.
 The main dish is often 'kutia' a type of a kind of sweet porridge made of wheat.
 Other dishes can include mushrooms, sauerkraut, red ‘borsch’, dumplings known as 'varenyky' (Pierogi), whitefish, 'bigos' (a meat and cabbage stew), cheese cake and bread.

 The room where Sviata Vecheria is eaten normally has a Didukh decoration placed in it.
-The Didukh is a made from a sheaf of wheat and symbolises the large wheat field in Ukraine.
+The Didukh is a made from a sheaf of wheat and symbolises the large wheat fields in Ukraine.
 It literally means 'grandfather spirit' and can represent people's ancestors being with them in their memories.
 Sometimes people use some heads of wheat in a vase rather than a whole sheaf of wheat.

 After the meal, people love to sing carols or 'Koliadky'.
 They can be sung around the table or you might go out caroling in the streets.
 People sometimes carry brightly colored stars on poles when they go caroling singing.